tanmaychk/tanmaychk.github.io/content/authors/tanmay/_index.md

   url: "https://www.srmist.edu.in/"

 # Short bio (displayed in user profile at end of posts)
-bio: My current interests include DevOps, Ful Stack Software Engineering and Product Development.
+bio: My current interests include DevOps, Full Stack Software Engineering and Product Development.

 # Should the user's education and interests be displayed?
 display_education: true